renepacchaux/gudeeds-responsive-mobile-app/README.md

 was short but valuable.
 The design and engineering agreed that everyone would start on the same page.

-We are trying to make sure that an extremely busy person is not spending more time learning how to use our app at the end of the week.
+We are trying to make sure that an extremely busy person is not inundated with learning how to use our app at the end of the week.
 Sabrina, for example, may have the app in hand to possibly do the opposite and take on more tasks than usual.
 We now had our one-pager - a few screens laid out in succession.
 This is when we put that much to the test.

 **Moving slightly into color**

 **Getting answers with the help of two actual people**

-<a id="orgf4e60cf"></a>
+<a id="orgc04d4e3"></a>

 ### Clear feedback